jiniep/instacart-python/README.md

 ## Key Questions

 ## Data Sources
 The Instacart Online Grocery Shopping Dataset is an open-source dataset obtained from Kaggle on Nov 4th 2023.
-Following 4 dataset were obtained for the analysis:
+Following 4 dataset were acquired for the analysis:

 1. [Customer Dataset](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip)
 2. [Orders](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/4.3_orders_products.zip)